lordmulder/LameXP/doc/Manual.md

 ## Q: How can I donate to the authors of LameXP? ##

-**A:** At this time, the authors of the LameXP software do **not** accept any donations, in terms of money.
-If you wish to support the LameXP project, then you may do so by contributing translations, by improving the LameXP program code or by providing web-server capacity.
+**A:** LameXP is a *non-profit* project.
+The authors of the LameXP software do **not** accept any donations, in terms of money.
+If you wish to support the LameXP project, then you may do so by contributing translations, by improving the LameXP program code or by providing web-servers.

 ## Q: Why is this software called *LameXP*? ##